darcksday/challenge/README.md

 # BetMe

+BetMe is is a decentralised, peer-to-peer prediction market, giving you the freedom to bet: how much you want, all at you want and against whom you want

 ## Getting Started

 These instructions will get you a copy of the project up and running on your Mumbai testnet for development and testing purposes.